-Exercises for plantar fasciitis are important part of treatment regimen of plantar fasciitis along with drugs, footwear change and orthotics.
+Exercises for plantar fasciitis are important part of the treatment regimen of plantar fasciitis along with drugs, footwear change, and orthotics.

 Exercises for plantar fasciitis are mainly stretch and strengthening exercises designed for plantar fascia and Achilles tendon because most people with plantar fasciitis have a slight tightness of their Achilles tendon.